xmail-client/space-pencil/README.md

 ## Outlets and Events

-SpacePencil will automatically create named reference for any element with an `outlet` attribute.
+SpaceView will automatically create named reference for any element with an `outlet` attribute.
 For example, if the `ol` element has an attribute `outlet=list`, the view object will have a `list` entry pointing to a jQuery wrapper for the `ol` element.